jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 <a name="q22"></a>

-### Which local clients can I use?
+### Which clients can I use?

-DevOps Services supports the Eclipse client (with the Rational Team Concert extension)
+You can use your favorite Git client, such as EGit or Xcode.

 <a name="rtc"></a>